Arminiuspark Bad Lippspringe

 Park with spacious lawns, mature trees and misty meadow.

-The work of Peter Josef Lenné, the famous horticultural director of the Prussian kings, can also be seen in Bad Lippspringe.
-The 6.2-hectare Arminius Park is said to have been laid out according to his plans and those of his students.
-The Paderborn horticultural director Nölting was responsible for the final binding design around 1840.
+The influence of Peter Josef Lenné, the famous director of horticulture to the Prussian kings, is also evident in Bad Lippspringe.
+The 6.2-hectare Arminius Park is said to have been laid out based on his plans and those of his students.
+The Paderborn director of horticulture, Nölting, was responsible for the final, definitive design around 1840.

 Today, Arminius Park presents itself to visitors in a different form.
-Only a few specimens of the avenue once planted with chestnut trees remain.
-On the sculpted terrain with its spacious lawns, the old trees have now grown into impressive natural monuments.
+Only a few trees remain of the avenue that was once lined with chestnut trees.
+On the contoured terrain with its expansive lawns, the old trees have since grown into impressive natural landmarks.

-An experience for every visitor is the "fog meadow".
-Here, no white smoke rises, as we know it from the papal election in Rome, but artificially generated fog.
-This is intended to show the observer how the pollen count is reduced in damp weather.
+The “Fog Meadow” is a unique experience for every visitor.
+Here, no white smoke rises—as we know it from the papal election in Rome—but rather artificially generated fog.
+This is intended to illustrate to observers how pollen counts are reduced in humid weather.

-Visitors to Arminius Park will not find the "No trespassing" signs that are put up in many parks.
-On the contrary: walking on the wide lawns is expressly encouraged here.
-Of course, the people of Bad Lippspringen are always happy to make use of this generous offer.
-For example, at the park festival, which attracts several thousand visitors to Bad Lippspringe's Arminius Park every year at Whitsun.
+Visitors won’t find the “No Trespassing” signs common in many parks here at Arminiuspark.
+On the contrary: here, visitors are expressly encouraged to walk on the expansive lawns.
+Naturally, the residents of Bad Lippspringe are always happy to take advantage of this generous offering.
+For example, during the Park Festival, which attracts several thousand visitors to Bad Lippspringe’s Arminius Park every year at Pentecost.

-The park is also a great destination for families with children.
-Various play equipment invites you to linger.
+The park is also a wonderful destination for families with children.
+Various play areas—some of which are accessible to all—invite visitors to linger:

 Good to know